LukeShortCloud/rootpages/src/commands/storage.rst

    :widths: 20, 20

    create, create a new volume
-   open, specifiy a partition and a mapper to map it to close, remove the mapper device
+   open, specify a partition and a mapper to map it to close, remove the mapper device
    --fstype, specify filesystem
    --encrypt, specify encryption